NetSuite refines focus on SMBs facing growth challenges

 Benchmarking and AI come to NetSuite

 In addition to beefing up its own integration services, NetSuite this week launched Brainyard, a business and benchmarking service providing research, benchmark data and performance analysis and advice.

-In the future, NetSuite would like to include anonymized, opt-in data from its own customers, so that they can learn from each other, and combine that data with machine learning capabilities derived from Oracle to offer automated insights.
+In the future, NetSuite would like to include anonymised, opt-in data from its own customers, so that they can learn from each other, and combine that data with machine learning capabilities derived from Oracle to offer automated insights.

 The first appearance of AI features in NetSuite is expected to happen this year, with a Supply Chain Control Tower feature, designed to predict which orders are going to be late, identify workarounds and flag affected orders.